bevanhunt/batman-barista/readme.md

   Meteor.js vs. Batman-Rails using a LOB app

 ## Notes:
-  Meteor.js version is real-time

-  When you update foods or drinks - the updated versions will only be available to products that have not been added to an order yet
+  * When you update foods or drinks - the updated versions will only be available to products that have not been added to an order yet

 ## Demo:
   http://barsavvy.herokuapp.com